muchimi/JoystickGremlinEx/docs/overview.md

 The integration piece comes from the ability to combine inputs together into a logical output via a set of filters and transformations, and output this to applications running on the same system.

+The project's [home is on GitHub](https://github.com/muchimi/JoystickGremlinEx) from where you can download the latest releases and view patch notes.

+The project has a dedicated [Discord server](https://discord.com/channels/1279461873317707827) where you can lookup solutions to typical mapping questions, how-to, ask questions and report any issues.

 ## Key Features: What can GremlinEx do?

 This is a summary of some of the feature set in GremlinEx.

 ### Mapping and transforms

-GEX takes input such physical (hardware) USB connected joysticks, gamepads, keyboard, mouse, and other specialized input devices like state and OSC network messages, and lets you apply a mapping, also known as a transform, to each input.
+GremlinEx (GEX) takes input such physical (hardware) USB connected joysticks, gamepads, keyboard, mouse, and other specialized input devices like state and OSC network messages, and lets you apply a mapping, also known as a transform, to each input.
+GEX also understands network inputs that come from other devices on the network via the OSC protocol.
 GEX supports mapping of buttons, axes, sliders, hats, or more complex inputs such as latched keystrokes (one or more keypress combination), and other input such as MIDI or OSC input (described below).
+GEX can also remote control other GEX clients on the network, including output of axis, button, keyboard and mouse, as well as two-way controls of hardware panels and glass surfaces via the OSC protocol.

 The mapping process can have logic applied to it, such as conditions, so that the mapping can be conditional on a specific context being true.
 This can be "is this button also pressed", "is this axis value in this range", "are these keys also pressed", "is this state off", all in various combinations.
 Conditions work across all inputs so one input can be used to manage the mapping of another device.